xmartlabs/fountain-docs/NetworkDataSourceAdapter.md

 The library will invoke it with two parameters:
 - `page`: The page number to be requested.
 - `pageSize`: The page size.
-This parameter must to be respected, usually the initial load page size have a different `pageSize` than the other requests.
+This parameter must be respected, usually the initial load page size has a different `pageSize` than the other requests.
 *If the server doesn't support a custom `pageSize`, you have to setup the [`PagedList.Config`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html) to use the same page size for all requests.
-You can do that setting `1` in the [`setInitialLoadSizeHint()`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html#initialLoadSizeHint) method.
+You can do it by setting `1` in the [`setInitialLoadSizeHint()`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html#initialLoadSizeHint) method.
-This configuration can be set in the [Fountain creator](Fountain.md).*
+This configuration can be set in the [Fountain `Listing` provider](Fountain.md).*

 ## NetworkDataSourceAdapter
 The `NetworkDataSourceAdapter` is an adapter with two features: